 This framework is designed to be generic with no dependency on or knowledge of any particular hardware operation.
 It can be used directly by user code.

 Through the SRF, the secure world exposes one or more operations, which are roughly equivalent to a function.
 These operations can be combined into a module - a unit of integration between different entities which wish to expose their operations.
-For example, the Peripheral Driver Library (PDL) would be one module.
+For example, the Peripheral Driver Library (PDL) would be one module, while each driver would be a submodule.

 The non-secure world invokes an operation by submitting a secure request via the mtb_srf_request_submit API.
 This request is then passed to the secure world, where its memory addresses are validated, as are the permissions required to perform the operation.
 A default validation strategy is performed through mtb_srf_memory_validate, and further operation specific validation should be done inside the operation itself.
 The default mtb_srf_memory_validate API checks that all memory passed in is accessible to the NS side, ensured the minimum number of inVec and outVec are present, and that a legal number of ioVec (input-output vectors) have been provided (discussed further below).
 This API is defined weakly to enable overriding with a custom implementation.